Duchess of York apologizes over newspaper sting

 The couple have two daughters, 21-year-old Beatrice and Eugenie, 20.

-A remote descendent of King Charles II, "Fergie" was one of Andrew's childhood playmates and her father Major Ronald Ferguson was polo manager to Prince Charles, heir to the throne.
+A remote descendant of King Charles II, "Fergie" was one of Andrew's childhood playmates and her father Major Ronald Ferguson was polo manager to Prince Charles, heir to the throne.
 She was herself the child of a broken marriage.

 Romance bloomed after Princess Diana, the late wife of heir to the throne Prince Charles, suggested Sarah as an escort for Andrew at the Queen's annual house party.